-Philadelphia, PA – Febrero 11, 2022 – The Reverend Leon H. Sullivan Community Impact Center, which will occupy the renovated Zion Baptist Church Annex, recently received over $1 million in private and public funding.
+Philadelphia, PA – February 11, 2022 – The Reverend Leon H. Sullivan Community Impact Center, which will occupy the renovated Zion Baptist Church Annex, recently received over $1 million in private and public funding.
 Benefactors include Philadelphia native and philanthropist H. Chase Lenfest, North10 Philadelphia, the Pennsylvania Redevelopment Assistance Capital Program (RACP), and the McLean Contributionship.
 Public funding was received through the support of Pennsylvania State Senator Sharif Street, and Pennsylvania House of Representatives Danilo Burgos and Darisha Parker.

 Prior to 2014, the Zion Baptist Church Annex at Broad and Venango offered invaluable resources and programs to residents of the North Philadelphia community.
 Thanks to a recent push for the re-envisioning of the space by community leaders, Called to Serve CDC and Sullivan CDC, this historic structure is being revitalized.